-Specific programme requirements relating to assessment are as approved by the Senate on the recommendation of the Board of Studies concerned.
+Specific programme requirements relating to assessment are as approved by the University Teaching Committee on the recommendation of the Board of Studies concerned.
 Modifications will be approved by the Faculty Learning and Teaching Groups or Boards of Studies, as appropriate.
 Requirements for individual programmes are detailed in programme specifications.

 (a) Every module is summatively assessed using the appropriate mark scale.
 Credit for the module is awarded on passing a module’s assessment(s).
 In defined circumstances, credit may be awarded for failed module(s) where the failure is compensated by achievement in other modules.
 Mark scales and requirements for the award of credit are set out in the Guide to Assessment, Standards, Marking and Feedback.

 (b) Stage requirements must be met before a student is permitted to progress to the next stage.

-(c) Where a student has failed modules as a result of failed or missed assessments, and there are no mitigating circumstances (see Regulation 5.6), and the stage requirements cannot be met, defined re-assessment opportunities are permitted on one occasion only.
+(c) Where a student has failed modules as a result of failed or missed assessments, and no exceptional circumstances claim has been accepted (see Regulation 5.6), and the stage requirements cannot be met, defined re-assessment opportunities are permitted on one occasion only.
 Re-assessment is defined as an opportunity to redeem failure for the award of credit to meet progression or award requirements.
 Re-assessment opportunities at each stage of every award are defined in the Guide to Assessment, Standards, Marking and Feedback.

 (d) Re-assessment opportunities may not be offered for some modules.
-Such modules must be clearly identified in programme specifications, as approved by the Senate.
+Such modules must be clearly identified in programme specifications, as approved by the University Teaching Committee.

 (e) Compensation may not be available in relation to some modules (for example, to meet the requirements of professional, statutory or regulatory bodies).
-Such modules must be clearly identified in programme specifications, as approved by the Senate.
+Such modules must be clearly identified in programme specifications, as approved by the University Teaching Committee.